 \subsection{Resource-aware prefix tree sorting}

-Now we can sort the prefix tree based on each node's compute density value. \sys{} performs a layer-wise sorting of nodes based on their \density{} in descending order, which only reorders nodes within the same depth and ancestor as shown in Algorithm~\ref{alg:design-transformation}.
-This sorting maintains the hierarchical structure of the prefix tree.
+Next, \sys{} performs a layer-wise sorting of nodes based on their \density{}, which only reorders nodes sharing the same ancestor and depth (detailed algorithm in \refsec{sec:appendix-pseudo-algorithm}).
+Therefore, this sorting maintains the hierarchical structure of the prefix tree.
 After sorting, the tree exhibits a global pattern with compute-intensive nodes on the left and memory-intensive nodes on the right.
-However, local outliers that do not conform to this trend may still exist.
-For example, in the first tree of Figure~\ref{fig:design-overview}, request \#2 which has low compute density should be separated from requests \#1 and \#3 and repositioned to the right.
+However, local outliers that deviate from this trend may still exist.
+For instance, in the first tree of Figure~\ref{fig:design-overview}, request \#2, which has low compute density, should be separated from requests \#1 and \#3 and repositioned to the right.

-To address this issue, \sys{} introduces a conditional node splitting technique as shown in Algorithm~\ref{alg:design-split}, to relocate outliers to new nodes, e.g., request \#2 gets relocated from the leftmost to the rightmost.
-This technique employs a heuristic threshold $t$.
-If the potential recomputation waste for the relocation is below $t$, the node is repositioned to adhere to the descending order of compute density.
-This leverages a trade-off between prefix sharing and request-level resource overlap by sacrificing a tolerable amount of prefix sharing for better resource balance.
+To address this issue, \sys{} introduces a conditional node splitting technique to relocate outliers to desired positions (detailed algorithm in \refsec{sec:appendix-pseudo-algorithm}).
+The node that is split from the original node will be inserted at the root when there is no shared prefix at the desired position, potentially incurring prefix recomputation costs during inference.
+Additionally, the compute density of the original node, the split node, and the new parent need to be updated accordingly.
+Take Figure~\ref{fig:design-overview} \circled{ {3}} as an example, request \#2 is moved from the leftmost to the rightmost position, requiring its prefix to be recomputed.
+This technique applies a heuristic threshold $t$: if the recomputation overhead for relocation falls below $t$, the node is repositioned to preserve the descending order of compute density.
+This approach enables a controlled trade-off, sacrificing a small degree of prefix sharing to better order requests with their resource demands for \sys's request scheduling.
+In practice, we found \sys{}'s performance is insensitive to $t$ for real-world workloads (discussed shortly in \refsec{sec:design:robustness-analysis}) and \sys{} works generally well when we set it to preserve 99\% of prefix sharing ratio.